Video

 Background of CIGELE and INGIVRE

-CIGELE has been given the mandate of studying many of the phenomena associated with atmospheric icing, particularly the atmospheric icing of power network equipment.
-The intent of the mandate is to help advance knowledge in the field, and to publish the relevant research results.
-It has also received the mandate to train highly qualified researchers in the various aspects of engineering as it applies to power networks in particular.
-It is with this goal in mind that B.Sc., M.Sc. and Ph.D. students, as well as postdoctoral fellows and other researchers, are involved in the research program, in continuation with the studies already undertaken by the Chairholder of CIGELE, Prof. Farzaneh since he arrived at UQAC in 1982.
+The purpose of INGIVRE is to further knowledge in the field of atmospheric icing, and to publish the relevant research results.
+It also has for mandate to train highly qualified personnel in various aspects of engineering particularly applied to power networks.
+For this purpose, B.Sc., M.Sc. and Ph.D. students as well as postdoctoral fellows are involved in the research program, in continuation with the studies initiated by Prof. Farzaneh since he arrived at UQAC in 1982.